Youth in Africa: Violence

-Crisis of Youth
+Crisis

 Cruise-O'Brien (1996) describes African youth as 'the lost generation,' as he argues that the youth-to-adulthood transition has been blocked or stretched, in a position of 'waithood' according to Honwana (2013).
 Cruise-O'Brien believes this is caused by the failure of states and traditional organisations, who have reneged on their promises to the youth population about the rewards of development.
 Peters (2012) argues that engaging in violence is seen by many African youths as having more meritocratic opportunities than remaining in a patrimonial system that would exacerbate their marginal status, an example is Cameroon, after the introduction of Structural Adjustment Programs in 1987.
 However, it must be made clear that not all African youths are in a crisis, but further study is needed into how youths, who do not engage in violence make their own livelihood in a system that is viewed to have failed them.

-Youth Gangs
+Youth gangs

 There are many 'gangs' in existence and operation throughout the continent of Africa.
 One example is The Movement for the Emancipation of the Niger Delta (MEND), who have kidnapped oil workers, attacked oil fields, blown up pipelines and fought against the Nigerian army.